 This blog earns money via affiliate marketing – meaning that I may earn a commission when you purchase a product or service after clicking a link on this site (at no additional cost to you).
 As an Amazon affiliate, I earn from qualifying purchases.

 I’m not sure about you, but I’ve tried many of these 33 soft drinks.
 Some are still sold, some are discontinued, and some have returned many years later.
 We all love things from our past, and this should bring back many wonderful memories for you.

-Enjoy the sugary, sticky, goodness load with caffeine and nostalgia!
+Enjoy the sugary, sticky, goodness loaded with caffeine and nostalgia…and stay cool!

 Surge was discontinued in 2002 and is making a comeback in stores and at Burger King in the frozen variety along with Pauly Shore.

 What’s not to love about a “Lava Lamp” soda with floating flavor balls?

 Not sure anyone liked the pineapple flavor…

 This brand got its inspiration from the 60’s and 70’s.

 While Apple Slice was introduced in 1986, there were many other Slice flavors to follow in the 90’s.

 - Fruit Punch